 Microalbuminuria is associated with generalised endothelial destruction and has been shown to be an independent risk factor associated with diabetes, CKD, cardiovascular disease, hypertension, venous thromboembolism and all-cause mortality.

-Patients with type 2 diabetes may have microalbuminuria at presentation, as they may have had latent disease for years.
+Children and adults with type 2 diabetes may have microalbuminuria at presentation, as they may have had latent disease for years.
+Microalbuminuria is not usually present at the time of diagnosis of type 1 diabetes.

 Markers of kidney disease include albuminuria (ACR more than 3 mg/mmol), urine sediment abnormalities, electrolyte and other abnormalities due to tubular disorders, abnormalities detected by histology, structural abnormalities detected by imaging, and a history of kidney transplantation.
 Patients should be tested for proteinuria if they have any of the following risk factors: